LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/http/how-the-internet-works.rst

      - Hypertext Transfer Protocol
      - High-level web communication for transferring files and information, including:

-       - HTML, CSS, and JS files
+       - HTML, CSS, and JavaScript files
        - images and other media
        - form submissions